zoglesby/zoglesby.github.com/_posts/2011-07-30-DocsMeeting.markdown

 ----------------
 Just a quick PSA for Planet Fedora, the Docs meeting time has changed to Mondays at 1300 UTC, thats 9AM EDT, and 11PM for folks in Brisbane.
 The meeting will continue to be held in #fedora-meeting.
-To know more please information or to check on the weeks agenda visit the [wiki page][1].
+To get more information or to check on the weeks agenda visit the [wiki page][1].

 [1]: http://tinyurl.com/docsmeeting